A note from the author:

 dull ache followed by the sound and feel of shattering bones down

-the left side of Joe's body.
+the left side of his body.
 Joe could tell that the motion of

 his car had now completely stopped and he felt a cold chill